 I mean, that’s kind of my story before strongfigure.
 Before I had actual training goals, I was the exerciser who ate “healthy.”
 I wanted to lose the weight I gained in college so I ate low carb, Paleo, whole foods, avoided sugar, sometimes tracked my calories, sometimes I didn’t.
 I developed horrible relationships with food–the “healthier” I ate, the more I craved pizza, ice cream, and chocolate.

-Like too many women, I spent so long under-eating calories (carbs especially) and then binging on my favorite cheat meals that my metabolism was just, pardon my language, fucked up.
+Like too many women, I spent so long under-eating calories (carbs especially) and then binging on my favorite cheat meals that my metabolism was just too screwed up to fix.
+Or so I thought.
 The combination of too much exercise and not enough calories resulted in poor metabolic function.
 But through better and proper nutrition, I have been able to reverse most of the metabolic damage that I caused.
 Moreover, if I knew then what I know now, my metabolic damage would have been much easier to fix in a shorter period of time.

 So now, one of my quests is continuing to fix my own metabolism and helping other women do the same.
 Ladies, listen to me, stop slashing calories and eat what your body needs.
 And if you have no idea what that should be, just contact me so I can help you.